skizzyp/D280/README.md

 world.component contains the SVG file used and the event binding used to read the country clicked.

-Once the country is clicked api.service communicates the country selected back to app.component which then uses the api.service again to pull the required information fro, the World Bank Api.
+Once the country is clicked api.service communicates the country selected back to app.component which then uses the api.service again to pull the required information from the World Bank Api.